Explore the rich history (and welcoming climate) of Europe's best cities.

 Accreditation(s): Barcelona School for International Studies is accredited by Jacksonville University.

-Life in Rome, Florence, and Barcelona
+IS 325 – Politics and Society in the Mediterranean: Rome, Florence, and Barcelona

-More About Rome, Florence, and Barcelona
+Why Life in Rome, Florence, and Barcelona

 Considered the “Eternal City,” Rome blends an exceptionally rich history with a vibrant contemporary culture.
 Revered equally by history buffs, culture vultures, and foodies, Rome has something (or more accurately, tons!) for everybody.
 There’s no shortage of art galleries, museums, ruins, and gastronomic exploits (e.g. gelato) to make the most of your time.
 And don’t forget to make time for general idling, people-watching, and exploring Rome’s diverse neighborhoods.